btford/angular-express-seed/README.md

 ## Contact

-For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, http://expressjs.com/ and http://jade-lang.com/ are your friends.
+For more information on AngularJS please check out http://angularjs.org/ For more on Express, Stylus and Jade, http://expressjs.com/, http://learnboost.github.com/stylus/ and http://jade-lang.com/ are your friends.